ericlavigne/CarND-Detect-Lane-Lines-And-Vehicles/README.md

 With the identified lane markings transformed into an overhead perspective, I could fit parabolas to each lane, then calculate curvature and position of the car within the lane.
-Unfortunately, parabolic fits are not well-behaved with only 1-3 visible lane markings at a time for each lane.
-This problem could probably be fixed by identifying more of the lane markings near the horizon.
 Relevant functions include find_lane_lines, draw_lane_lines, radius_of_lane_lines, and offset_from_lane_center.

 | Annotated Image |